Taming the noise, one plate at a time

 minced garlic and onion in a frying pan

-4. Cook out the tomato puree
+4. Cook out the tomato paste

 minced grlic and onion with tomato puree in a frying pan